 |Evaluation and Licensing|

-GemBox.Spreadsheet works in two different modes:
+GemBox.Spreadsheet works in three different modes:

 Free mode - free of charge, limited to 5 worksheets and 150 rows per worksheet.

 Trial mode - free of charge, randomly selected cells will have their value replaced with string TRIAL.

 Professional mode - requires purchasing a license key, no limitations.